xianlinbox/daily_practise/aws-solution-architect/design-deployment-strategy.md

 So in this episode, let's just quickly go throug what kind of deployment services AWS provided, and what kind of deployment strategy it support.

-## Infra
+## Infra(Cloud Formation)

 For deployment resources into AWS, AWS provide CloudFormation, a powerful tool for infrastructure as code (IaC), allowing you to define and manage AWS resources in a declarative way.

-### Cloud Formation

-CloudFormation lets you model, provision, and manage AWS infrastructure using templates.
+It lets you model, provision, and manage AWS infrastructure using templates.
 These templates describe the desired state of your infrastructure and CloudFormation ensures resources match that state.

-Components:
+### Components:

 - template in json/yaml: Define AWS resources and their configurations
 - stacks: A collection of resources defined by a template and managed together
 - stacksets: Create and manage stacks across multiple AWS accounts and regions.
 StackSets work best with AWS Organizations for automatic account management, managed in managed account.

-Best practices:
+### Best practices:

 - Use drift detection to identify manual changes and keep consistency
 - Use Changsets to preview changes before applying them to a stack.